Israel's latest strikes in Gaza kill 38 people including children

 The new strike on the tent housing displaced people that killed the mother and children occurred in the central city of Deir al-Balah, according to al-Aqsa Martyrs Hospital.
 A strike in the Jabaliya area of northern Gaza killed at least five, including two women and a child, according to Gaza's Health Ministry.

-Only one of pediatrician Alaa al-Najjar's 10 children survived the Israeli strike on their home Friday near the southern city of Khan Younis.
-Both the 11-year-old and al-Najjar’s husband, also a doctor, were badly hurt.
+In Friday's strike, only one of pediatrician Alaa al-Najjar's 10 children survived at their home near the southern city of Khan Younis.
+The 11-year-old and al-Najjar’s husband, also a doctor, were badly hurt.

-The charred remains of the other children were brought to the morgue in a single body bag, said a fellow pediatrician at Nasser Hospital, Alaa al-Zayan.
+The charred remains of the children were put into a single body bag, said a fellow pediatrician at Nasser Hospital, Alaa al-Zayan.

 “They were innocent children," the brother said, with the youngest 7 months old.
 "And my brother has no business with (Palestinian) factions.”